LIHPC-Computational-Geometry/honeycomb/user-guide/src/definitions/stm.md

   variable: for example, we can write an operation that does not progress until all of the used data is locked.
 However, locks are error-prone, have very poor composability.

-The nature of meshing operations disqualify both mechanisms.
+The nature of meshing operations makes both mechanisms very unpractical.
 They are complex, access many variables, and are often comprised of multiple steps.
 For example, the following operation is executed on all affected attributes of a sew:

 <figure style="text-align:center">